brwilkinson/AzureDeploymentFramework/docs/FAQ.md

     - You can easily export your JSON code via API or Portal, which can assist in your Template build process as you onboard new Resource Types.
         - [Exporting JSON Resource Examples](../ADF/1-PrereqsToDeploy/19-TestResourceHTTP.ps1)

-    - Bicep Project is still in Preview.
-Once this project become production ready, this project will likely apply Bicep where appropriate.
-Bicep still compiles down to ARM Templates, so they are not going away.
+    - Bicep Project is still in Preview. ~~Once this project become production ready, this project will likely apply Bicep where appropriate.
+Bicep still compiles down to ARM Templates, so they are not going away.~~ This project now fully supports Bicep for ALL templates, you can choose JSON or Bicep.
+Bicep us MUCH cleaner and more extensible, so at some point the ARM JSON will be archived from this project.

         - [Bicep Project](https://github.com/Azure/bicep/blob/main/README.md)

-    - The most compelling reason to use ARM templates is that it's fast, easy and the authoring experience is really great.
+    - The most compelling reason to use ARM (Bicep) Templates is that it's fast, easy and the authoring experience is really great.
 The VSCode Extension has support for the following

         - Snippets
         - Intellisense